taro-rb/taro/README.md

   api     'Update a bike', desc: 'My longer text', tags: ['Bikes']

   # Params can come from the path, e.g. /bike/:id.
   # Some types, like UUID in this case, are predefined.
-See below for more.
+See below for more types.
   param   :id, type: 'UUID', null: false, desc: 'ID of the bike to update'

   # Params can also come from the query string or request body.